 “At-homes” tea parties or receptions were invented by the French in the early 1900’s.
 “At-homes” tea gatherings were designated for a day of the week.
 For friends & neighbors to come for a visit; to have a chat & cup of tea together.
 These tea receptions were “entertainments” that gentlemen were also invited with heartier fare served.
 “At homes” tea were usually scheduled from 4-6 pm or 5-7 pm.
 Many high-society women at the time would have “At Home” printed on their calling cards with the day of the week (at the bottom left corner) & their address on the bottom right) with their full name printed in the middle.
 The printed Calling Card was the invitation to be invited to tea.

 Mrs. Arabella Huntington often entertained her guests on her “At-Home” day.
 A Victorian tradition to visit friends for a tea and a chat.
-Her “At-Home” day of the week was Tuesdays at her New York City mansion.
-This mansion was nicknamed at “No. 2” by the Huntington family.
+Her “At-Home” day of the week was Tuesdays at her New York City mansion on 57th and 5th Ave.
 The Huntingtons also entertained on other days of the week, also.
-Arabella Huntington entertained often but on a more intimate scale, with dear friends, lots of family of Collis & Arabella’s, either in the “Reception room” ,”the East Salon”, or the white Drawing-Room”.
-Sometimes, they entertained for 24 guests at a formal sit down dinner with multi-courses in the “East Salon”.
+Mrs. Arabella Huntington entertained often with dear friends, lots of family of Collis & Arabella’s, either in the “Reception room” ,”the East Salon”, or the white Drawing-Room”.
+Sometimes, they entertained for 24 guests at a formal sit-down dinner with multi-courses in the “East Salon”.